AbiVavilala/Application-Migration-with-AWS/readme.md

 - Configure AWS Identity and Access Management (IAM) roles and permissions.

- AwS IAM user has been created with Administrator access permission added.
-Logged  into AWS using IAM User
+- AWS IAM user has been created with Administrator access permission added.
+Logged  into AWS using IAM User.

  ### 3. Cloud Formation